Azure/terraform-azurerm-avm-ptn-monitoring-amba-alz/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Deploying AMBA ALZ

-This deploys the module in its simplest form.
+This example demonstrates how to deploy the AMBA ALZ pattern using an existing management group hierarchy with default naming as used in the ALZ reference architecture.

 ```hcl
 data "azapi_client_config" "current" {}